africana1/ProleanBooks/README.md

 How To Use & Connect

-1. Import ProleanBooks.sql via PhpMyAdmin which will automatically create the Database
+1. Import ProleanBooks.sql via PhpMyAdmin which will automatically creates the Database

 2. Navigate to config/db-connect.php and input your Database username and password